apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   2018-10-24:  Dave Marples now has the LPC43 SD/MMC working reliably.
 I
     have ported all of Dave's change to the LPC54 but have done no further testing as of this writing.
 The feature is still marked EXPERIMENTAL.
+  2019-05-08:  I brought in the USB0 OHCI USB host driver from LPC17.
+Since
+    OHCI is well standardized, this should work out of the box provided that the peripheral is properly configured, initialized, and clocked.
+The clock setup logic is missing as of this writing (the driver is not yet even included in the build and completely unverified).

   There is still no support for the Accelerometer, SPIFI, or USB.
 There is a complete but not entirely functional SD card driver and and tested SPI driver.
+There is also a partial port of the USB0 OHCI host driver if anyone is ambitious enought to finish that off.
 There are no on-board devices to support SPI testing.

 Configurations
 ==============